 |Rhonda Smieja||Joe Spartz|

-For a list of Committees and their meeting minutes, click here.
+For a list of Committee meeting agendas and minutes, click here.

-For a list of Board Meeting Minutes, click here.
+For a list of Board Meeting agendas and minutes, click here.

 Q: Who is eligible to vote for the Board?